morphovariant/fortrix/README.md

 ### Timeline Management

 With the Timeline template, CPMs indicate which time dimension members (i.e. months) belong to specific tasks.
-This results in dynamic groups of time dimension members which control the display of time columns on subsequent templates, such as Enrollment which display FSA-FPI (First Site Active to First Patient In) and FPI-LPI (First Patient In to Last Patient In).
+This results in dynamic groups of time dimension members which control the display of time on subsequent templates, such as Enrollment which displays FSA-FPI (First Site Active to First Patient In) and FPI-LPI (First Patient In to Last Patient In).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t9sTRKfnA9s?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Enrollment Forecasting

-The Enrollment template helps CPMs to forecast the activation of clinical sites (by country) and the enrollment of clinical subjects (by country and cohort (a cohort is a group of subjects on the same treatment plan).
+The Enrollment template helps CPMs to forecast the activation of clinical Sites (by country) and the enrollment of clinical Subjects (by Country and Cohort - a Cohort is a group of Subjects on the same Treatment plan).
 The blue rows are informational to help CPMs estimate more accurately.
 In this case, Cumulative Sites multiplied by the Enrollment Rate results in Subjects (by ER) which are accumulated in the Cumulative Subjects row.
 CPMs can tweak these numbers until they look right and then populate them into the Subject row.
 Almost every calculation to follow will be based on Sites and/or Subjects.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TwXIV_G1G6E?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Treatment Planning

-On the Treatment Planning template, CPMs input the variables which describe the treatment for each cohort.
+On the Treatment Planning template, CPMs input the variables which describe the Treatment for each Cohort.
 A separate procedure then combines these inputs with the Enrollment forecast and calculates: how many Cycles to expect for the Subjects in different Cohorts; how many Vials are needed of each Drug to treat those Subjects; and how many Vials are needed to Seed the Sites activated in each country.
 These monthly estimates are displayed below the Treatment plan for review.

-(A Cycle is essentially a visit; participants are treated on a schedule comprised of repeated Cycles; in a Cycle, Subjects undergo one or more treatments and one or more medical tests to monitor efficacy and tolerance.
+(A Cycle is essentially a visit; participants are treated on a schedule comprised of repeated Cycles; in a Cycle, Subjects undergo one or more Treatments and one or more medical Tests to monitor efficacy and tolerance.
 We calculate how many Cycles are likely to occur in each month of the study because there is typically a cost associated with each.
-Along with Sites and Subjects, Cycles are used in subsequent Budget calculations.)
+Along with Sites and Subjects, Cycles are essential to subsequent Budget calculations.)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r0Wvg7ROLak?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Budgeting Central Labs

-This Central Lab Template enables CPMs to input estimates covering the life of the contract; these amounts are then spread in various ways (e.g. along Cycle or Enrollment curves) to better estimate monthly expenses.
-The Lab portion also gives us more consistency and transparency with less effort in managing the samples that result from the Labs (e.g. biopsies).
-Sometimes Lab results are processed in real-time, but often we group them into batches and the Central Lab Summary Template helps CPMs to evaluate differnt batching schedules.
+This Central Lab Detail Template enables CPMs to input estimates covering the life of the contract; these amounts are then spread in various ways (e.g. along Cycle or Enrollment curves) to better estimate monthly expenses.
+The Test portion also gives us more consistency and transparency in managing the samples that result from the Tests (e.g. biopsies).
+Sometimes Test results are processed in real-time, but often we group them into batches and the Central Lab Summary Template helps CPMs to explore various batching schedules.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NoMf88X3p5E?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>